Dowell-Lab/srworkshop/day02/worksheets/README.md

 **Some useful commands and tools:**
 - Basic Utilities:
 	- **man** (manual) followed by the name of a command will tell you how to use a  command
+ 		- This might seem overwhelming at first because it includes everything but getting used to learning how to read this is really helpful
   		- type q or click "esc" to escape from man mode
 	- **ssh** lets you log into a remote server like the one we’re using during the short  read workshop
 	- **whoami** will print your current active user